What Is the Purpose of Life?

 “No bearer of burdens shall bear the burden of another.”

-Man begins ethically sound.
+The human being begins ethically sound.
 He has revelation available to him, reason to evaluate it, and a world malleable enough to receive his moral action.
-His fate is exactly what he makes it — not what a saviour makes it for him.
-This is why Islam has no concept of “salvation” in the Christian sense.
-There is nothing to be saved from.
-There is only a trust to be carried, a vocation to be fulfilled, a pattern to be realised in freedom.
+His fate is exactly what he makes it, rather than what a saviour makes it for him.
+Islam therefore has no concept of “salvation” in the Christian sense.
+There is a trust to be carried, a vocation to be fulfilled, a pattern to be realised in freedom.

 Your fate is your own making

-This means that in Islam, moral action — not belief alone, not ritual alone, not grace received from outside — is the purpose of human existence.
-You are not a passive recipient of divine mercy.
-You are an agent.
-The entire architecture of creation — the orderliness of nature, the reliability of reason, the availability of revelation, the freedom of the will — exists so that you can act.
-Not so that you can be acted upon.
+In Islam, moral action is the purpose of human existence: not belief alone, not ritual alone, not grace received from outside.
+You are an agent rather than a passive recipient of divine mercy.
+The entire architecture of creation (the orderliness of nature, the reliability of reason, the availability of revelation, the freedom of the will) exists so that you can act.

-This is why the Islamic answer to the purpose question is not merely philosophical.
-It is practical.
+The Islamic answer to the purpose question is practical as well as philosophical.
 It does not say “contemplate meaning.”
 It says “go and do.”

 Why this answer satisfies where others do not

 Taken together, these arguments point to more than a distant higher power.
 They point to a reality in which the world is ordered, reason can be trusted, and human life stands under real moral claim.
-That is why the move from theism to Islam is not a leap into the dark but a further step toward the most coherent account of the One behind everything.
+The move from theism to Islam is a further step toward the most coherent account of the One behind everything.